marcotroisi/blog/content/talks/index.md

 date: 2016-10-17
 # featured_image: "/marcotroisi_picture.jpg"
 ---
 This is a list of talks I've given so far.
-For more info, you can also look at [my Lanyrd profile page](http://lanyrd.com/profile/marcotroisi/).

 If you would like me to speak at your event/meetup/conference, feel free to [contact me](https://www.marcotroisi.com/about/).